DinoLeung/can-pulse/README.md

 Planned capabilities:
 - Integrate GPS data alongside CAN telemetry.
-- Support higher update rates than typical phone-based GPS.
+- 10-25 Hz GPS update rate(vs typical phone GPS at 1 Hz)
 - Improve lap timing accuracy and track position fidelity.

 Longer term, this will allow the device to act as a complete standalone telemetry unit, rather than relying on the phone for positioning data.

 ## Hardware